 Elizabeth Gibson Dyer, MA, CCC-SLP, has been a member of the ASAT Board of Directors since 2006.
 She is currently serving as co-treasurer and co-president of ASAT.
 She and her husband are the parents of three daughters, the middle of whom has Down syndrome.
 As a licensed and certified speech-language pathologist, she is dedicated to science-based interventions.
 Having been in practice since 1994, she is the owner of a business providing speech-language pathology, occupational therapy and educational consulting services in Maine.
 Her areas of primary interest include Down syndrome, autism and dual diagnosis, as well as intellectual disabilities.
 Betsy is also a special education director in Maine and holds certification as superintendent of schools.
 In her spare time she enjoys spending time with family and friends, ocean sailing, skiing, traveling and reading.

 Daniela Fazzio, PhD, BCBA-D, joined ASAT’s board in 2011.
 Daniela is the Co-editor of ASAT’s newsletter, Science in Autism Treatment, and Co-chair of the Newsletter and Website Committee.
 Daniela has been an international liaison for ASAT, having lived in Brazil, Canada, and now the US.
-She has a Master’s degree in Behavior Analysis from Pontifícia Universidade Católica de São Paulo, Brazil, and a doctoral degree in Applied Behavior Analysis from the University of Manitoba, Canada, where she is an Adjunct Professor.
+She has a Master’s degree in Behavior Analysis and a doctoral degree in Applied Behavior Analysis from the University of Manitoba, Canada, where she is an Adjunct Professor.
 She has worked in leadership roles with agencies that provide high quality behavioral intervention for individuals with autism spectrum disorder and conducted research published in peer review journals.
-She currently lives in San Francisco, CA, where she is a Clinical Director at Trumpet Behavioral Health.
+She currently lives in San Francisco, CA and works as Senior Clinical Coordinator at Therapeutic Pathways and The Kendall Center.